 MIT International Students Office (ISO) International Student Orientation Program

 Compliance with U.S. immigration regulations mandates that ALL New/Incoming International Students complete an immigration orientation course/session and submit necessary documentation/information upon commencing their MIT program.
-Therefore, it is important for all new/incoming MIT international students to complete specific steps, ensuring the activation of their U.S. immigration status within the U.S. and at MIT by the International Students Office (ISO).
+Therefore, all new/incoming MIT international students need to complete specific steps to ensure the activation of their U.S. immigration status within the U.S. and at MIT by the International Students Office (ISO).

 ATTENTION: This is NOT an automatic process; students must be proactive.
-Students will not be able to complete their enrollment/registration for the term until they have completed the below requirements.
+Students cannot complete their enrollment/registration for the term until they have completed the below requirements.

 WHO IS CONSIDERED A “NEW/INCOMING INTERNATIONAL STUDENT”?